volaquant/market-making-options-public/README.md

 # market-making-options-public
 A public version of options market making system.
-Only limited code is shared here.
-Complete system is private
+Only limited code is shared in public repo.
+Complete codebase is in private repo.